EvaJF/continual_tuto/README.md

 __Catastrophic forgetting and the stability-plasticity balance__

 A major issue faced by continual learning models is their tendency to forget previously acquired information when confronted with new information.
-The phenomenon is called *catastrophic forgetting* or *catastrophic interference*, as it is caused by the "interference" of new information with previous information [French, 1999; McCloskey and Cohen, 1989].
+This phenomenon is called *catastrophic forgetting* or *catastrophic interference*, as it is caused by the "interference" of new information with previous information (French, 1999; McCloskey and Cohen, 1989).

 Some works in continual learning take inspiration from neuroscience.
-In particular, the terms of *stability* and *plasticity*, originally introduced to describe biological neural networks [Mermillod et al., 2013], are also found in the continual learning literature.
+In particular, the terms of *stability* and *plasticity*, originally introduced to describe biological neural networks (Mermillod et al., 2013), are also found in the continual learning literature.
 * Stability refers to the ability to retain past information.
-* Plasticity to the ability to adapt an existing representation to take new information into account.
+* Plasticity to the ability to take new information into account.

 Stability and plasticity are often presented as two complementary but competing aspects of learning.

 __Vanilla fine-tuning__

-> In `vanilla_expe.py`, we implement the basic framework for learning MNIST classification incrementally (e.g. learning the 10 classes in five steps of 2 classes each instead of learning all 10 classes together).
+> In `vanilla_expe.py`, we implement the basic framework for learning MNIST digit classification incrementally (e.g. learning the 10 classes in five steps of 2 classes each instead of learning all 10 classes together).

 ```bash
 python vanilla_expe.py